 Latin Alive!
-Book 3 includes lessons on Roman culture, myths, and history, as well as Latin readings and exercises that will prepare students for the National Latin Exam and the Latin Advanced Placement Exam.
+Book 3 includes lessons on Roman culture, myths, and history, as well as Latin readings and exercises that will prepare students for the National Latin Exam and a Latin Advanced Placement course.
 It also features original Latin writings.
 The Latin Alive!
-Book 3 Teacher’s Edition includes the entire content of the student edition as well as translations, extensive teacher’s notes, and unit test reviews and unit tests.
+Book 3 Teacher’s Edition includes the entire content of the student edition as well as translations, extensive teacher's notes, and unit test reviews and unit tests.
 Features:

 - 16 biweekly chapters, each beginning with the Latin motto of a college or university, divided into 3 units.

 - Every chapter includes at least one reading, with an explanation of the phrases in the reading, a glossary, and comprehension questions.

 - Each unit ends with a unit reading (longer than the chapter readings) that includes some history on the piece, information on Latin literature, and a multiple-choice question section to check comprehension.

 - The last unit includes readings and lessons on original Latin poetry and historical information about Latin poets.